RJODRISCOLL/DataScience/README.md

 This repository is a portfolio of projects completed in my spare time.
 The projects presented here represent a combination of academic projects, self learning and projects completed for fun.
 The analyses below are completed in R and Python.

-The R portfolio is located on my [RPubs page](https://rpubs.com/rudriscube).

 ## Data Cleaning